Privacy Policy

 Sharing with Service Partners

-- Financial institutions and lenders for appropriate financial solutions
+- Financial institutions for appropriate financial solutions

-- Credit-counseling agencies and financial advisors
+- Credit-counseling agencies and financial educators

-- Other qualified financial-service providers who may assist with your situation
+- Other qualified financial service providers who may assist with your situation

-Important Safeguards: All data sharing requires your explicit, informed consent • Personal identifying information is never sold or shared without authorization • You may opt out of all monetization activities and still receive our core services.
+Credora may receive referral compensation from licensed professional partners when a client proceeds with their services.
+This compensation is never charged to you.
+There is no cost to you for your consultation or for the connection to any professional.
+Important Safeguards: All data sharing requires your explicit, informed consent • Personal identifying information is never sold or shared without authorization • You may opt out of data sharing and still receive our core services.Legal and Regulatory Sharing

-We may disclose your information without consent when required by:
+We may disclose your information without consent when required by:- Court orders or legal proceedings

 - Regulatory investigations or compliance requirements